0123gabriel/Ubuntu_ROS_Tutorial/Apply_Custom_Vehicle.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/23b1374d-a445-4fba-a8f4-a0ad8277d8e6)

-4. Click on the Compile button in the right top corner and close that window.
+4. Click on the Compile button in the right top corner, then on Save and close that window.

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/8f293e14-1bee-484b-b865-1bf9676a893b)